keen99/herolab-tools/README.md

 To use the tool, go to the [HeroLab XML Data Extractor page](herolab-xml-data-extractor.html)

+## Ignored Data

+  In this tool, ignoredPaths and ignoredNames from `js/ignoredElements.js` are used as lists of elements and attributes to ignore while extracting data from the XML file.
+These elements and attributes are ignored because they do not contain useful information.
+For example, elements related to personal information or journals are ignored.
+Similarly, elements such as "Additional Traits" and "Spells".
+It's worth noting that this tool is not perfect and may not be able to extract all desired information, especially if the data is not present in the mouseover tooltip in the original HeroLab sheet.

 ## Additional Tools

 Additional tools for working with HeroLab data will be added to this repository in the future.